 You can follow this example and offer your employees fringe benefits such as health insurance, bonuses, retirement plans, club memberships etc.

 #6.
-Maximise revenue from discounts & coupons
+Maximize revenue from discounts & coupons

 Even when you’re offering discounts, if you think smartly, you can sell more products.
 Here are some tactics that you can put into play: